sodalabsio/textwaves/README.md

 1) Install Python 3.10+

-2) Create/activate a virtual environment and install deps
+2) Create/activate a virtual environment and install dependencies. (💡 You don't need to do this -- you may have the required packages already available on your system -- but it's best practice to isolate dependencies per project, and will assist with reproducibility.)

    ```bash
    python -m venv myvenv